amareYalew/Unmounting/README.md

-# Unmounting
+# useContext
-Clean up code we wanted to be executed when the Component is Unmounted
+use Context in React to Pass the data from App Component to its descendants